Set your oven rack to the lower third of the oven, preheat oven to 350 F.

-Follow the directions on the ham for baking – usually about 15 minutes per pound.
-Set your timer for 40 minutes less than the recommended baking time.
+Place ham in the prepared roasting pan, cover with aluminum foil.
+Follow the directions on the ham to bake ham – The cooking process usually takes about 15 minutes per pound.
+Set your timer for 40 minutes less than the amount of time it recommends.

 About 20 minutes before the timer goes off, prepare the glaze: